5F9AC6C0-0B31-8A77-9FA2100084CB1736

 Alex Kropaneva ’25

-Alex is a sophomore from Brooklyn, New York who intends to major in Literature or Creative Writing with a prospective minor in Economics.
-She has an intense fascination with Hogwarts-themed Pomodoro sessions on YouTube and refuses to do any work without one playing in the background.
-When not in the Writing Center, you can find her leading a HOC trip in the Adirondacks, running an event with Sadove’s programming team, or snapping pictures of her latest reads for her Instagram.
+Off-campus.
+Alex is a junior from Brooklyn, New York who is concentrating in Creative Writing with an intended minor in Religious Studies.
+She has an intense fascination with Hogwarts-themed Pomodoro sessions and refuses to do any work without one playing in the background.
+When not in the Writing Center, you can find her leading roundtable book discussions at Know Thy Shelf, exploring the Adirondack mountains with HOC, or writing poetry in the nearest glen (yes, even in the snowy winter—try it!).

 Claire Lazar ’26